Mohenjo-daro: Major buildings

 In 1950, Sir Mortimer Wheeler identified one large building in Mohenjo-daro as a "Great Granary".
 Certain wall-divisions in its massive wooden superstructure appeared to be grain storage-bays, complete with air-ducts to dry the grain.
 According to Wheeler, carts would have brought grain from the countryside and unloaded them directly into the bays.
 However, Jonathan Mark Kenoyer noted the complete lack of evidence for grain at the "granary", which, he argued, might therefore be better termed a "Great Hall" of uncertain function.
 Close to the "Great Granary" is a large and elaborate public bath, sometimes called the Great Bath.
 From a colonnaded courtyard, steps lead down to the brick-built pool, which was waterproofed by a lining of bitumen.
 The pool measures 12 m long, 7 m wide and 2.4 m deep.
 It may have been used for religious purification.
 Other large buildings include a "Pillared Hall", thought to be an assembly hall of some kind, and the so-called "College Hall", a complex of buildings comprising 78 rooms, thought to have been a priestly residence.

 Fortifications

 Mohenjo-daro had no series of city walls, but was fortified with guard towers to the west of the main settlement, and defensive fortifications to the south.
-Considering these fortifications and the structure of other major Indus valley cities like Harappa, it is postulated that Mohenjo-daro was an administrative center.
-Both Harappa and Mohenjo-daro share relatively the same architectural layout, and were generally not heavily fortified like other Indus Valley sites.
+Based on these fortifications and the structure of other major Indus Valley cities such as Harappa, scholars have postulated that Mohenjo-daro was an administrative center.
+Harappa and Mohenjo-daro share a similar architectural layout and were generally not as heavily fortified as other Indus Valley sites.
 It is obvious from the identical city layouts of all Indus sites that there was some kind of political or administrative centrality, but the extent and functioning of an administrative center remains unclear.